 What is Epilepsy?

 Epilepsy, also known as seizure disorder, is a neurological disorder characterized by recurrent, unpredictable seizures resulting from abnormal electrical activity in the brain.
-These episodes of seizures can last from a brief period to long periods with vigorous shaking of the body, unusual behaviors, and sometimes loss of consciousness.
+These seizures can last from a brief period to long periods with vigorous body shaking, unusual behaviours, and sometimes loss of consciousness.

 Epilepsy is a medical emergency.